Founder and Executive Director : Chris Rose

 Energy Education Director : Colleen Fisk

-Colleen Fisk is REAP’s Energy Education Director.
-She implements the AK EnergySmart and Wind for Schools curriculum.
-In Colleen’s first three weeks on the job, she has already visited 1200 students!
-Ms. Fisk grew up on a small farm in Wasilla where her parents, both science teachers, instilled a lifelong love of science.
+Colleen implements the AK EnergySmart and Wind for Schools curriculum in K-12 classrooms and does teacher trainings.
+Ms. Fisk grew up on a small farm in Wasilla where her parents, also science teachers, instilled a lifelong love of science.
 She graduated from University of Maryland, College Park in 2010 with a degree in Animal Science.
 She moved back to Alaska and earned her Master of Education in Secondary Education from University of Alaska, Fairbanks in 2012.

 Ms. Fisk worked as an educator in the Mat-Su School district for several years, mostly at the secondary level, including a year of coaching cross country skiing.
 She then spent two years as a state microbiologist before accepting the job at REAP.
 She loves all things nerd, especially science.
 In her spare time, she also lets her Australian Shepherd Annie run her through agility courses, her horse Jazzy carry her through back country trails, and joins her friends and family to go on other outdoor adventures.
 Ms. Fisk is excited about working with REAP to help educators around the State of Alaska inspire students about energy with lessons and activities in the classroom.